 - Present in-person and engage in Q&A

-We've written extensively about consulting fit / PEI questions in the past.
-But in summary here are the top 5 fit and PEI questions you should prepare for at PWC, Strategy&, or other consulting firms.
+To prepare, consulting fit / PEI questions in the past.
+But in summary here are the top 5 fit and PEI questions you should prepare for at PwC, Strategy&, or other consulting firms.

 Top 5 fit questions:

 - Why consulting?